 Though this illness, I have not ignored most of the happenings of the world.
 For example, I have seen the stories coming out of a Fiat Chrysler Automobiles regarding their merger talks with Renault Groupe.
 I've followed how this deal was starting to take shape and how the other players in this deal, including the Renault Nissan Mitsubishi Alliance, could be affected by this.
 Needless to say, I am puzzled.
 If this is all about capitalization and fiscal security in Europe, do the parties understand that there is a wider reach that goes beyond these primary issues?

 No one has really talked about product.
 Only speculation of platform sharing.
 The big question, how will Nissan respond to this – as well as Mitsubishi?
 I've been reading all the ironies, especially on surrounding Jeep.
 Renault used to have control of Jeep, but it had control of AMC.
-Back up.
-Would of had control of American Motors, and knowing that Renault did put in some work for Jeep, if a weren't for them, we wouldn't have that great Cherokee for the 1980s.
+If it weren't for them, we wouldn't have that great Cherokee for the 1980s.

-Of course, there are the rumors that Ford and General Motors will tie up.
+Of course, there are rumors that Ford and General Motors will tie-up.
 They've talked before.
 They're talking again.
 Do you think it's going to happen?
 I don't know.
 I'm at the point of saying I doubt it, but it will be a hell of a pill to swallow for both parties.

 Then, I saw some news about two Chinese-designed small SUV's being added to the GM lineup.
 That would be the 2021 Chevrolet Trailblazer, and 2021 Buick Encore GX.
 I don't know folks, but I don't like where this is going.
 Then again, you could disagree with me.

-Of course, I did not miss the Monaco Grand Prix and Lewis Hamilton's win in honor of the late Niki Lauda.
+Of course, I did not miss Lewis Hamilton's win at the Monaco Grand Prix in honor of the late Niki Lauda.
 Nor did I miss the Indianapolis 500 with Simon Pagenaud – and his cute little dog – finding his way to the BorgWarner Trophy and the carafe of milk for the first time.
 That was a great race to watch, by the way.

 Honestly, I really don't want to miss a thing.
 So far I've missed a lot, and, yes, I have heard from you – my colleagues, my industry contacts, the readership.
 I've heard from my friends, my fans, my family, my roommate, her boyfriend…literally everybody.